Grassmannian Fusion Frames: Conclusion

 \section{Conclusion}

-By utilizing well-known functions, we were able to construct equi-distance tight fusion frames in a very straightforward manner.
-The construction also automatically yields orthonormal bases for fusion frame subspaces which have very simple coordinates, namely $\{ \pm 1\}$, which are easier to implement.
+By utilizing well-known functions, we were able to construct equi-isoclinic, tight Grassmannian fusion frames in a very straightforward manner.
+These particular fusion frames are optimally resilient against noise and erasures under a deterministic or a stochastic signal model.
+The construction also automatically yields orthonormal bases for the fusion frame subspaces which have very simple coordinates, namely $\{ \pm 1\}$, which are easier to implement.
 The theory of Grassmannian fusion frames has exciting potential.
-We hope that the theory will expand beyond the equi-distance constructions presented in this paper and in \cite{GrassFus}.
+We hope that the theory will expand beyond the equi-distance constructions presented in this paper and in \cite{GrassFus} to packings in spaces which can not yield equi-distance fusion frames.
+The construction is then simply extended to yield a Grassmannian fusion frame with local Parseval equal-norm frames.